 I work on projects in a range of policy areas:

-- continuing to provide strategic and practical advice to a UK public body, on a community consent-based approach to a nationally significant infrastructure project.
-As far as I am aware this is the first time this approach has been taken in the UK
+Providing strategic and practical advice to a UK public body and BEIS on a community consent-based approach to a nationally significant infrastructure project.
+(July 2016 – )

-You can read more about these pieces of work in my blog posts.
+You can read more about my work in my blog posts.

 Between 2005 – 2016 I was chief executive of the Community Development Foundation (CDF).
-Originally established in 1967 as a non-departmental public body (NDPB) and charity, its role covered all four nations, working across policy, practice, research, evaluation, programme management.
-Over the period I led CDF’s work building its business portfolio and partnerships, managing £ms in contracts and grants across multiple policy areas and for all sectors, achieving operational efficiencies and a highly collaborative and productive staff team.
+Originally established in 1967 as a non-departmental public body (NDPB) and charity, its role covered all four nations, working across policy, practice, research, evaluation, programmes and consultancy.
+I led CDF’s work building its business portfolio and partnerships, achieving operational efficiencies and delivering £ms in contracts across multiple policy areas, with all sectors, through a highly collaborative and productive staff team.

-From 2012 – 2016, Trustees also agreed a strategy to invest CDF’s own resources in communities, in response to the severe effects of the financial crisis.
-Towards the end of this period, Trustees considered options for future investment and best ways to support community development into the future.
-In December 2015 it was agreed to pass £850k in cash, plus intellectual property rights to Local Trust and three other national organisations.
+Between 2012 – 2016, Trustees agreed a strategy to invest CDF’s reserves in communities, in response to the effects of the financial crisis.
+In 2015 I presented options to Trustees for future investment in community development and in December 2015 it was agreed to pass substantial funds and intellectual property rights to Local Trust, established with similar charitable objects.
 CDF ceased to trade in March 2016, a decision that commanded respect as one that could be adopted by other charities.

 The articles below provide an insight into some of my interests and experience.